aliyun/terraform-provider-alibabacloudstack/website/docs/r/security_group_rule.html.markdown

 * `cidr_ip` - (Optional, ForceNew) The target IP address range.
 The default value is 0.0.0.0/0 (which means no restriction will be applied).
 Other supported formats include 10.159.6.18/12.
 Only IPv4 is supported.
 * `source_security_group_id` - (Optional, ForceNew) The target security group ID within the same region.
 If this field is specified, the `nic_type` can only select `intranet`.
 * `source_group_owner_account` - (Optional, ForceNew) The Alibaba Cloud user account Id of the target security group when security groups are authorized across accounts.
 This parameter is invalid if `cidr_ip` has already been set.
+* `ipv6_cidr_ip` - (Optional, ForceNew, Available since v1.174.0) Source IPv6 CIDR address block that requires access.
+Supports IP address ranges in CIDR format and IPv6 format.
+NOTE: This parameter cannot be set at the same time as the cidr_ip parameter.
+* `description` - (Optional) The description of the security group rule.
+The description can be up to 1 to 512 characters in length.
+Defaults to null.

 -> **NOTE:**  Either the `source_security_group_id` or `cidr_ip` must be set.